Internet Safety Advice: Top Tips for Parents

 6. Don’t be too critical towards your child’s exploration of the Internet

-Children may come across adult material by accident on the Web.
-Also a child may intentionally searche for such web sites; remember that it is natural for children to be curious about off-limits material.
+Children may come across adult material by accident on the web.
+Also, a child may intentionally search for such websites; remember that it is natural for children to be curious about off-limits material.
 Try to use this as an opening to discuss the content with them, and perhaps make rules for this kind of activity.
-Be realistic in your assessment of how your child uses the Internet.
+Be realistic in your assessment of how your child uses the internet.

 7. Let your children show you what they like to do online